-If skies are clear, the Perseid meteor shower should be visible from around midnight until 5.30am.
+If skies are clear, the Perseid meteor shower should be visible from about midnight until 5.30am GMT on Thursday.

-The meteors, mostly no bigger than a grain of sand, burn up as they hit the atmosphere at 58 kilometres per second to produce a shooting stream of light in the sky.
+The meteors from the comet - mostly no bigger than a grain of sand - burn up as they hit the Earth's atmosphere at 36 miles per second to produce a shooting stream of light in the sky.

 The meteors are called Perseids because they seem to dart out of the constellation Perseus.